National Green Tribunal urges Coastal Zone Management Authorities to address rising sea levels and island submergence

 These notices are set to be directed to the Secretaries of the Ministries of Environment, Forest and Climate Change, Earth Sciences, and the Island Development Authority.
 The expert panel's recommendations encompass a multifaceted approach to addressing the challenges posed by sea-level rise.
 They advocate diversified economic development, controlled growth in natural resources, and the promotion of blue economy activities along marine and coastal fronts.
 Furthermore, the panel encourages alternative climate-resilient livelihood practices on the islands and initiatives to explore ecosystem restoration to combat the adverse impacts of climate change.

-This action by the NGT represents a critical step toward integrating climate change adaptation and sustainable development into the planning and management of India's vulnerable coastal islands.
+This action by the NGT represents a critical step towards integrating climate change adaptation and sustainable development into the planning and management of India's vulnerable coastal islands.
 The focus on island-specific policies and economic strategies underscores the urgency of addressing these pressing environmental concerns.
 (The Hindu)

 NGT forms panel to address floodplain encroachments on Yamuna River